+The California Apartment Association’s offices will be closed Wednesday, July 4, in observance of Independence Day.
+Normal operating hours will resume Thursday, July 5.

-The California Apartment Association’s offices will be closed Monday, Feb.
-19, in observance of Presidents Day.
+The California Apartment Association’s offices will be closed Monday, May 28, in observance of Memorial Day.
 Normal operating hours will resume Tuesday.

-The California Apartment Association’s offices will be closed Monday, Jan.
-15, in observance of the Martin Luther King Jr. holiday.
-Normal operating hours will resume Tuesday, Jan.
-16.